-The goal of this camp session is to bring you to a deeper understanding of the natural world, and skills covered during this camp session include, but are not limited to the following list, and are somewhat dependent on instructor preference and camper readiness:
+The goal of this camp session is to provide you with a deep understanding of the intricate relationships in the Natural World.
+Skills covered during this camp session include, but are not limited to the following list:

-• Tracking down animals and document their presence.
+- Track down animals and document their presence;

-• Managing a survey of animals to ensure how many are in an area.
+- Manage a survey of animals to ensure how many are in an area;

-• Mimicking at least 10 birds, including their song, alarm calls, companion calls, and aggression calls.
+- Mimic at least 10 birds, including their song, alarm calls, companion calls, and aggression calls;

-• Understanding specific ways that animals depend on certain plant communities for their survival.
+- Understand specific ways that animals depend on plant communities for their survival;

-• Articulating the needs of animals, both in writing and public speaking, especially regarding the endangered species of your region.
+- Articulate the needs of animals, both in writing and public speaking – emphasis on endangered species;

 Pick-Up, Drop-off and Airport/Bus/Train Transportation:

-Multiple Weeks: Recommended additions to make this week most successful for you include taking Backpacking into Wolf Country earlier in the summer, then Survivors Side of the Mountain in July, Wilderness Nav & Orienteering Camp taking place the prior week, plus Secrets of the Ancient Scout after that for stealth training, and Epic Fishing & Honorable Hunting later in the summer to learn about animals in practice.
+Multiple Weeks: Recommended additions to make this week most successful for you include taking Backpacking into Wolf Country, Survivors Side of the Mountain, Wilderness Nav & Orienteering Camp.
+Other camps include Secrets of the Ancient Scout, Epic Fishing & Honorable Hunting.
 The cost for attending multiple weeks if you make $175 per week deposits by December 15th are:

 $1145 for two weeks if you go home over the weekend, or $1340 including the weekend with us.